rafecolton/memory-dotfiles/README.md

 `MDF_BIN_PATH` must be in your `$PATH` before installation.

-The third variable, `MDF_WORK_TREE`, is the directory that contains the files you tend to modify.
+The third variable, `MDF_WORK_TREE`, is the directory that contains the files you intend to modify.
 While this *can* be changed, it is *strongly* recommended that it remain as the default `$HOME`.

 ### Installing